sandpit/sandpit/docs/01-documentation.md

 sandpit.focusTouchesOnCanvas // returns true
 ```

-> Note: You'll need to enable it before you run `start()`, as it will change the way the events are initialised.
+> NOTE: You'll need to enable it before you run `start()`, as it will change the way the events are initialised.

 It will mean your settings aren't interactive though, so it's primarily for presentations on mobile where you don't want pesky pinch-to-zoom stuff happening.
 You _should_ be okay with the standard touch events, which support multitouch, but hey, who knows?